NEW

 Ana Topalovic - music concept, arrangements, E-Cello, live electronics

-...is a musical and choreographic journey through the various variations of tango.
-It leads through emblematic works by Piazzolla and Gardel, as well as experimental compositions that reinterpret the essence of tango and transform it into a contemporary form—far from tradition.
+…is a musical and choreographic exploration of the various forms of tango, moving through iconic works by Piazzolla and Gardel as well as experimental compositions that seek to capture the essence of tango and place it within a contemporary context.

 Artists